rust-lang/rust/src/doc/rustdoc/src/lints.md

 ## `redundant_explicit_links`

 This lint is **warn-by-default**.
-It detects explicit links that are same as computed automatic links.
+It detects explicit links that are the same as computed automatic links.
 This usually means the explicit links are removeable.
 For example: